 Your blog host or website host is where all of your content (blog posts, images, themes, etc.) are stored on the internet.
 WordPress hosting has been optimized to better meet the specific security, speed, and technical needs of a WordPress based site.
 All of my hosting recommendations are for a “self-hosted” WordPress site.

-🔩Bluehost: Without a doubt this is my number one recommendation for a WordPress host for new bloggers.
+Bluehost: Without a doubt this is my number one recommendation for a WordPress host for new bloggers.
 The combination of cost, features, security, and support is hard to beat.
-You can get the lowest possible price using our link, as low as $2.75 month.
+You can get the current lowest possible price using our link.

 Domain Name Search Tools

 These are my favorite tools for researching, finding, and registering domain names.
 In just about all cases, I recommend finding a .com URL.
 It’s the easiest to say, spell, and remember.

 Bust A Name: I haven’t found a better tool for combining words and coming up with domain name ideas.

 Lean Domain Search: Do you have a name you like but it’s unavailable?
 This tool will create options with a word tacked on to either the beginning or end of your desired domain name.